SiegeEngineers/aoe2map/README.md

 - Long descriptions are now shortened in map previews.
 They can be expanded to full length by klicking/tapping on the description text.
+- The mappack generator now generates the probabilities for each map more evenly
 - Fixed an issue with tag names containing leading or trailing spaces

 ### 18.9.7